-4.2.2 Reroute dependencies from original classes to Hazel classes
+4.2.2 Dependencies from Hazel classes to original classes

-Goal: Here we want to reroute dependencies from Pharo classes to Hazel classes to have only intern references in the Hazel kernel.
+Goal: Here we want to reroute dependencies from Hazel classes to Pharo classes to have only intern references in the Hazel kernel.
 Those references are stored into methods literals.

-• How to change those references?
+- How to change those references ? - How to check what the kernel contains ?

-• This part is quite simple because the field was well prepared.
-Only methods referring copied classes are not fixed yet.
+- This part is quite simple because the field was well prepared.
+Only methods refering copied classes are not fixed yet.
 So for those classes, the methodDictionary had just to be parsed in order to fix literals.
-And for fixing literals, we just change the Pharo associations to their corresponding Hazel one (and we are sure it exists).
+And for fixing literals, we just change the Pharo associations to their corresponding Hazel one (and we are sure it exists). - To check what the new image actually contains, and to be able to modify it f needed, we have modified a bit a couple of tools to be able to browse the living kernel before its serialization.